CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Benchmark datasets error analysis

 \subsection{Real data quality control}

 To collect high-accuracy aerial photos, a DJI Phantom 4 RTK drone~\cite{djiphantom4rtk} was used, whose RTK positioning enables a cm-level accuracy for the image geo-tags.
 A network of ground control points (GCP) was measured with a JAVAD Triumph-LS~\cite{javadtriumphls} base with mm-level accuracy.
 We use 13 and 6 GCPs, respectively, for the Urbanscape and the Naturescape datasets to solve the bundle adjustment photogrammetric alignment and compare with the RTK geo-tags extracted from the photo metadata.
 Figure~\ref{fig:rtk_accuracy} shows the RTK geo-tag error statistics w.r.t. the computed photogrammetry ground truth.
-The geo-tag precision at the Urbanscape dataset is as small as 4 cm, while it degrades significantly in the Naturescape dataset.
-The performance degeneration was mainly caused by unstable GNSS signals.
+The geo-tag precision at the Urbanscape dataset is as small as 4 cm, while it degrades significantly in the Naturescape dataset.One can observe that there is a mean positional error bias.
+In the next steps, this bias was subtracted for all images of each drone, bringing the error to a lower level (mean error = 0.42 m).